binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 {linenos=off, lang=C#}
     return Transform().SingleDecodeDoubleEncodedHtml();

 We now turn our attention to the server side...
-Untrusted data (data entered by a user), should always be treated as though it may contain an attack code.
+Untrusted data (data entered by a user), should always be treated as though it may contain attack code.
 This data should not be sent anywhere without taking the necessary steps to detect and neutralise the malicious code depending on which [execution contexts](#web-applications-identify-risks-lack-of-input-validation-filtering-and-sanitisation-generic-what-is-sanitisation) it will pass through.

 With applications becoming more interconnected, attacks are being buried in user input and decoded and/or executed by a downstream interpreter is common.
 Input validation that is restricting user input to allow only certain white listed characters and restricting field lengths are only two forms of defence.
 Any decent attacker can get around client side validation, so you will need to employ defence in depth.
 If you need to validate, filter and sanitise, at the very least, it will need to be done on the server side.

 I found `System.Net.WebUtility` from the `System.Web.dll` assembly to do most of what we needed other than provide us with fine grained information of what had been tampered with.
 So I took it and extended it slightly.
-We had not employed AOP at this stage, so there was some copy past modifying done.
+We had not employed AOP at this stage, so there was some copy paste modifying done.

 First up, the exceptions we used: